Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Introduction

-To systematically quantify the extent to which LLMs can report and control their internal neural activations, we introduce a novel \emph{neurofeedback} paradigm inspired by neuroscience.
-Our approach directly presents LLMs with tasks where the neurofeedback signals correspond to patterns of their internal neural activations along specific target directions in the high-dimensional neural activation space.
-By methodically varying key factors such as the number of in-context examples, the semantic interpretability of the targeted neural direction, and the amount of variance that direction explains, we investigate the conditions under which LLMs can learn to both accurately report and control these internal activations.
-The results from this paradigm allow us to characterize a ``metacognitive space'' within these models, revealing that while LLMs possess the capability to monitor and control a subset of their neural mechanisms, this ability is subject to discernible limits and influencing factors.
-The remaining sections of this paper are structured as follows: we first introduce the neurofeedback paradigm (Section \ref{sec:paradigm}).
-We then analyze the performance of LLMs in reporting (Section \ref{sec:perceive}) and controlling (Section \ref{sec:explicit}, \ref{sec:implicit}) their neural activations, revealing influencing factors.
+To systematically quantify the extent to which LLMs can report and control their neural activations, we introduce a novel \emph{neurofeedback} paradigm inspired by neuroscience.
+Our approach directly presents LLMs with tasks where the neurofeedback signals correspond to patterns of their internal neural activations.
+We show that LLMs can report and control some directions of their internal activations, with performance affected by key factors like the number of in-context examples, the semantic interpretability of the targeted neural direction, the amount of variance that direction explains, and the task contexts, characterizing a restricted ``metacognitive space''.
+The remaining sections are structured as follows: we first introduce the neurofeedback paradigm (Section \ref{sec:paradigm}).
+We then analyze the performance of LLMs in reporting (Section \ref{sec:perceive}) and controlling (Section \ref{sec:explicit}, \ref{sec:implicit}) their neural activations.
 Finally, we discuss related work and broader implications (Section \ref{sec:discussion}).